Taylor Swift Breaks Silence On Ex-Vegas Performer’s ‘Showgirl’ Lawsuit With Scathing Statement

 But soon after Swift unveiled her album, Flagg began reframing her branding vocabulary in her social media promotion, they said.

-Flagg never used “The Life of a Shiwgirl” in her online promotions before the album announcement, the lawyers said
+Flagg never used “The Life of a Showgirl” in her online promotions before the album announcement, the lawyers said

 Image credits: marenwade